AdoptOpenJDK/jdk9-jigsaw/README.md

         In case a script is invoking the `tree` command and failing, please replace the `tree -fl` keywords with `cmd //c "tree /f /a"`.
 If that does not work either use `ls -R` instead, except you won't see the output in a tree format.

         Or manually convert the `.sh` files into `.bat`, with minor tweaks should also work there.

+        Thanks Richard Kolb (@rjdkolb) for your continued support in this area.

 #### Vagrant box